brownplt/B2T2/TableAPI.md

 #### Description

-Group the values of a numeric column into bins.
+Groups the values of a numeric column into bins.
 The parameter `n` specifies the bin width.
 This function is useful in creating histograms and converting continuous random variables to categorical ones.

 ```lua
 > bin(students, "age", 5)